-By The simple tuck this time a feeding schedule of every two hours would have already been established so you can time the newborn shoot in between feeds.
+The simple tuck this time, a feeding schedule of every two hours would have already been established so you can time the newborn shoot in between feeds.
 Since babies are also asleep most of the time, you will be able to breeze through varying poses and props.
-This is a great opportunity to show how tiny they are in different ways.
+That is an excellent opportunity to show how tiny they are in different ways.
 You can literally show what little bundles of joy they are with different wraps and textured fabric.

-Older babies are more awake and have more developed bones, therefore certain types of poses will apply for this stage.
+Older babies are more awake and have more developed bones; therefore, certain types of poses will apply for this stage.
 At two to five weeks, babies may also start to develop digestive reflux.
-As such, heads are posed higher than their tummies and lying flat on the back is avoided to deal with this.
+As such, heads should be posed higher than their tummies, and lying flat on the back is avoided to deal with this.

 The curled up sleepy poses may not happen, but you can get a different flavor in your photographs out of a more personable baby.
 You can also say hello to more smiles and interaction in babies nearing four weeks.
 Great interaction shots with parents and siblings can also happen at this stage still.